audgirka/ansible-portal-chart/README.md

 ### Dependencies

-This chart depends on the productized [RHDH chart](https://github.com/redhat-developer/rhdh-chart).
-If installing manually, use the following command to add the needed repository:
+If installing locally, use the following command to add this chart's required dependency:

 ```console
 helm repo add redhat-developer-hub https://charts.openshift.io